gitrgoliveira/vault-eda-delivery/README.md

 ### Common Issues

-1. **Event Streaming Not Available**: Verify you're using Vault Enterprise or HCP Vault Dedicated
+1. **Event Streaming Not Available**: Verify you are using Vault Enterprise or HCP Vault Dedicated.
    ```bash
    # Check Vault version and edition
    vault version